The 2025 FIFA Club World Cup: A New Era in Club Football

 North America: Inter Miami (with Lionel Messi), Seattle Sounders, Club León, Monterrey.

-Africa, Asia, Oceania: Al Ahly (Egypt), Urawa Red Diamonds (Japan), Auckland City (New Zealand), among others
+Africa, Asia, Oceania: Al Ahly (Egypt), Urawa Red Diamonds (Japan), Auckland City (New Zealand), and others.

 Star Power: Players to Watch